-Prices vary a lot from customer-to-customer depending on specific needs.
+Our contract packing prices vary depending on specific needs.
 Some factors that will affect the total cost of the job include:

-- Quantity – a run of 50 will be much more expensive per product than a run of 50,000.
-A small trial order or sample order will always be more expensive compared to a repeat production product on a weekly contract, for example.
-There are instances where it is worth doing a smaller run, however.
-Some companies will adopt a strategy of putting forward a “loss leader” product to increase overall sales.
+- Quantity – For example, a run of 50 will be more costly per product than a run of 50,000 and a small trial order or sample order will always be more expensive compared to a repeat production product on a weekly contract.
+Sometimes, doing a smaller run is valuable.
+For example, some companies will adopt a strategy of putting forward a “loss leader” product to increase overall sales.
 Sometimes you need to undertake a small trial run off-site to test the viability of a product before bringing production in-house.

-- Types of packaging – as expected, the type of packaging you select will naturally affect the price.
-See below for some approximations of more or less expensive options.
+- Types of packaging – as expected, the type of packaging you select will naturally dictate the price.
+See below for some examples of more or less costly options.

-- Print options – a fully printed packaging design will add cost along with the complexity of the print design.
+- Print options – a fully printed packaging design will add cost, along with the complexity of the print design.
 Simple packaging with minimal print will be cheaper.
-Digital printing can mitigate the price a little however, as it takes away some of the set up costs involved in traditional printing.
+Digital printing can mitigate the price a little, as it avoids some of the costs involved in traditional printing.

 - Audits – customers often want to undertake an audit of a contract packer’s service.
-This is a cost that contract packers cannot take on for every job, as contract packers will be able to supply their own documents demonstrating the quality of their services and the ISO requirements and regulations that they meet.
-For this reason, the customer will pay for the audit at an average cost of £1600.
+This is a cost that contract packers simply cannot take on for every job – although they can readily supply their own documents demonstrating the quality of their services and the ISO requirements and regulations that they meet.
+For this reason, the customer will pay an average cost of £1,600 for an audit.